yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 ![image]

-Next I used `Filtlong` to clean and filter the long reads. `Filtlong` was used to retain high quality base calling data based on phred score, filter out reads that are too short, and ensure the most informative and relaible reads were kept for downstreem analysis.
+Next I used <code style="color : lightskyblue">Filtlong</code> to clean and filter the long reads. <code style="color : lightskyblue">Filtlong</code> was used to retain high quality base calling data based on phred score, filter out reads that are too short, and ensure the most informative and relaible reads were kept for downstreem analysis.

 This step is essential because long reads tend to contain higher error rates compared to short reads.

-After this step, I did post-cleaning quality check with `NanoPlot`again to confirm the improvements on the reads' quality.
+After this step, I did post-cleaning quality check with <code style="color : lightskyblue">NanoPlot</code> again to confirm the improvements on the reads' quality.

 ```bash
 # Trimming and Cleaning of Long Reads by Filtlong